eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Integrate our data pipeline with available Augmented Analytics models, tools, and applications.
 + Leverage and advance our query processing engine to build a data pipeline that enables the development of features and integration with available Augmented Analytics models, tools, and applications.
 + Preferred (but not essential) experience any Big Data technologies such as languages like R, Hadoop, Machine Learning and Data Lakes
++ Some of the technologies you’ll be working with include Apache Spark, Python, Terraform, Kafka, Azure EventHub, Vector DBs.
 + skill set:
 	- Scala, Flask, Big Data or cloud technologies
 	- hands-on technologists who are strong in software engineering fundamentals, Big Data, and DevOps